prominence-eosc/docs/installation.md

 An alternative is to use Singularity, if available, and create an alias for the command `prominence`.
 Firstly pull the Docker image:
 ```
-singularity pull docker://alahiff/prominence
+singularity pull docker://eoscprominence/cli
 ```
-This will create a file `prominence.simg`.
+This will create a file `cli.simg`.
 An alias can be created by putting the following in your `~/.bashrc`:
 ```
-alias prominence="singularity run <path>/prominence.simg"
+alias prominence="singularity run <path>/cli.simg"
 ```
 where the full path to the container image should be specified.